LoopKit/loopdocs/docs/gh-actions/gh-update.md

 This can be done with the GitHub Personal Access Token still in your paste buffer - but to be safe, save the token with your other secret settings.
 If you lose track, just [Regenerate GitHub Token](#regenerate-github-token) again.

 The graphics and instructions in this section are using a phone.
+This was done just to prove we weren't kidding when we said you can do it all on your phone.
+Most people use a computer browser.

 Scroll all the way up to the top of the window to see the hamburger menu, click on it and choose your name and icon (near bottom of the list).
 Scroll down to the LoopWorkspace repository and tap on the link.